yamachu/aspnet-samples/samples/aspnetcore/blazor/JSComponentGeneration/README.md

 * `EventCallback` and `EventCallback<T>` types

 ## Configuring the JS component generation build task
-The tasks that generate the React and Angular components can be configured in `JSComponentGeneration.Build/build/netstandard2.0/JSComponentGeneration.Build.targets` (via `GenerateAngularComponents` and `GenerateReactComponents`).
+The tasks that generate the React, Angular and Vue components can be configured in `JSComponentGeneration.Build/build/netstandard2.0/JSComponentGeneration.Build.targets` (via `GenerateAngularComponents`, `GenerateReactComponents` and `GenerateVueComponents`).
 The main property of interest is `JavaScriptComponentOutputDirectory`, which lets you specify the directory where the JS components should be generated.

-If you would like to change _how_ the components are generated, you can modify the tasks themselves, located in `JSComponentGeneration.Build/Angular/GenerateAngularComponents` and `JSComponentGeneration.Build/React/GenerateReactComponents` for Angular and React, respectively.
+If you would like to change _how_ the components are generated, you can modify the tasks themselves, located in `JSComponentGeneration.Build/Angular/GenerateAngularComponents`, `JSComponentGeneration.Build/React/GenerateReactComponents` and `JSComponentGeneration.Build/Vue/GenerateVueComponents` for Angular, React and Vue respectively.
 You may want to do this if, for example, you have a React project built with TypeScript (this sample generates React components in JavaScript).